 1. Collaborative artificial and human intelligence

 Human intelligence is imperative to ensure the most credible validation of any incident and the appropriate response.
-Further, security experts also offer their in-depth insights on threat analyses, something you aren’t likely to receive from any automated system.
+Furthermore, security experts also provide in-depth insights on threat analyses, something you aren’t likely to receive from any automated system.

 2. Proactive system reviews to limit future attacks